FerretDB/FerretDB/website/docs/migration.md

 Metrics are captured and written to standard output (`stdout`) upon exiting in [Debug builds](https://pkg.go.dev/github.com/FerretDB/FerretDB/build/version#hdr-Debug_builds).
 This is a useful way to quickly determine what commands are not implemented for the client requests sent by your application.
+In the metrics provided below, we can observe that the `$first` accumulator operator was invoked 18 times within the aggregate command, and the `findAndModify` command was executed 6 times with a `fields` projection document.
+Both of these operations resulted in `result="NotImplemented"`.
+To address this issue, it's essential to carefully inspect any result that lacks an `ok` value.

 ```text
 # HELP ferretdb_client_requests_total Total number of requests.